 Maj.
 Gen. Alvan C. Gillem, Jr.

-Biography: Alvan Cullom Gillem Jr. was born on August 8th, 1888, the son of retired Army Calvary Colonel Alvan Cullom Gillem (DOD, Nov.
+Biography: Alvan Cullom Gillem Jr. was born on August 8, 1888, the son of retired Army Calvary Colonel Alvan Cullom Gillem (DOD, Nov.
 29, 1935) and Bessie Coykendall (DOD, Apr.
 12, 1926) both of whom are buried at Arlington National Cemetery.
 The senior Gillem’s father, Alvan Cullom Gillem, (DOB, Jul.
 29, 1830) – (DOD, Dec.
-2, 1875) was a brevet Major General in the Civil War with the Union Army and is buried Mt.
+2, 1875) was a brevet Major General in the Civil War with the Union Army and is buried at Mt.
 Olivet Cemetery, Nashville, Tennessee.
 He was married to Virginia L. Harrison Gillem, born on Dec.
 18, 1895 and died Oct.
 25, 1964.

 Following his retirement from the U.S. Army in August 1950, General Gillem lived in Atlanta and remained active in its many civic organizations.
 From 1959 to 1963 he consolidated purchasing for all State of Georgia agencies.
-And served for four years as Executive Director of the National Foundation of the March of Dimes in the 1960's
+He also served for four years as Executive Director of the National Foundation of the March of Dimes in the 1960's

-On June 28, 1973, the Atlanta Army Depot, formerly known as the Atlanta General Depot was renamed Fort Gillem in memory of General Gillem who began his career as a private at Fort McPherson in 1910 and retired from there 40 years later as commanding general of the Third U.S. Army now headquartered at Fort McPherson.
-Fort Gillem, located in Forest Park, GA was made a satellite installation of Fort McPherson.
+On June 28, 1973, the Atlanta Army Depot, formerly known as the Atlanta General Depot, was renamed Fort Gillem in memory of General Gillem, who began his career as a private at Fort McPherson in 1910 and retired from there 40 years later as commanding general of the Third U.S. Army now headquartered at Fort McPherson.
+Fort Gillem, located in Forest Park, GA, was made a satellite installation of Fort McPherson.

-Gillem Jr.’s son, Alvan C. Gillem II, was born in Nogales, Arizona, in 1917.
+Alvan's son, Alvan C. Gillem II, was born in Nogales, Arizona, in 1917.
 He reached the rank of Lieutenant General in the United States Air Force.

 Research: I realize that General Gillem was not part of any TD Group.
 He wasn't even a tank destroyer soldier, but it is my belief that not only would he have known many of the men from the 6th TD Group, but a few of the men actually worked on his staff and eventually transfer to the unit on a permanent basis.
 One in particular was Maj.
 D.B.
 Varner who had organized the Muster on the Elbe celebration.
 Gillem is seen in multiple photos from the Muster located in the "Places" area of the website.
 One of the documents brought home by my father was the "180 Days" history of the XIII Corps push through Germany.
 Although it was not the only campaign that the 6th was involved in, it must have been a prominent one in their minds.
 These men were attached to the XIII Corps till the end of the war, when they began to ship home and basically go their separate ways.
 For many of them, they would not see each other again.